TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 30 - 7/26 (Thursday)
 Things are getting pretty crazy.
 Working on the Exoplanet Explorer app with native JavaScript Promises.
 Wrapping XHR's and working on Fetch API's.
 Fun!

+### Day 31 - 7/27 (Friday)
+It's good to keep working on the basics.
+I took it for granted that I know what a callback function is.
+Turns out, I really don't.
+So today I really focused and dove in deeper with callback functions.
+I totally get it now.
+So first I create a function.
+Give it an argument, do something and then call the function.
+Then I add a function to the callback, add another argument to the first function and call it within the function and joila, I have a callback function.
+I get it now.